Bağcılar: Ottoman period

 The area of Bağcılar encompassed sparsely populated countryside during the time of the Ottoman Empire until the time of the founding of the Republic of Turkey.
-Young Osman constructed a mosque approximately 400 years ago in an area which is today the center of the district.
-There is a second 400-year-old mosque built by Young Osman which is located on the border of neighboring Güngören.
+Osman II constructed a mosque approximately 400 years ago in an area which is today the center of the district.
+There is a second 400-year-old mosque built by Osman II which is located on the border of neighboring Güngören.

 Archeological teams and builders have been known to discover historical artifacts while working in Bağcılar.
 There are aqueducts located in the military area of the Bağcılar district which were once in charge of meeting the water needs of Istanbul.
 One of the oldest historical structures in Bağcılar is the historical fountain located in the Mahmutbey neighborhood.
 These fountains were built by the Ottoman sultans in various parts of Istanbul at the time.
 In 2023, a chapel has been discovered which has been built by the Greeks most probably during the 1800.